 Quiznos offers a veggie sub that’s filled with guacamole, black olives, lettuce, tomatoes, red onions, and mushrooms—just be sure to order it without the cheese and ask for the balsamic vinaigrette instead of the red-wine vinaigrette.
 The vegan bread options include white or wheat, and there’s also an herb wrap.
 Grab a side garden salad and some potato chips, and your stomach will be appeased in no time.

 Taco Bell has many great options for vegans!
 The fast-food chain has a variety of sides that are vegan—including the cinnamon twists, chips and guacamole (or pico de gallo), cilantro rice, black or refried beans, and Mexican rice—and all of its salsas are vegan.
 You can also order the Bean Burrito “fresco style,” the regular Black Bean Burrito without cheese, or the Veggie Cantina Power Bowl (ask for no sauce).
 Several of Taco Bell’s other dishes can be veganized simply by omitting a few ingredients or asking for it “fresco style.”
-The 7 Layer Bean Burrito can be made vegan if it has five layers—just forgo the cheese and sour cream.
 The tacos, nachos, Crunchwrap Supreme, and Mexican Pizza are vegan when you hold the meat (substitute beans if you’d like), cheese, and sour cream.

-The nachos at TGI Fridays come with tortilla chips, jalapeños, guacamole, and pico de gallo and are an option for vegans if you get them with no cheese or sour cream.
-Cilantro-lime or balsamic vinaigrette are great for a house salad.
-The restaurant’s Jack Daniel’s and BBQ sauces are vegan and go well with its crispy fries or Cajun onion rings.
+TGI Friday now serves the vegan Beyond Burger.
+Simply opt for the challah bun (the gluten-free bun isn’t vegan), ask for dairy-free sauces, and skip the cheese.
+Add peppers and onions if you want a Philly-style burger.
+The nachos—which consist of tortilla chips, jalapeños, guacamole, and pico de gallo—are a great vegan option if you get them without cheese or sour cream.
+The cilantro-lime dressing and balsamic vinaigrette are great vegan choices on a house salad.
+The restaurant’s Jack Daniel’s and BBQ sauces are also vegan and go well with its crispy fries or Cajun onion rings.

 Tubby’s Grilled Submarines, with locations in Michigan, has the vegan Hot Veggie Stir Fry sub and Cold Veggie specialty sub.